 If your average bet is 2 points, that means you’d have to have a lot of losing bets to lose your betting bank – and, if you’re that bad, football betting isn’t for you.
 But even the best football punters will experience downturns with shock results and abysmal refereeing decisions being out of their control.
 But having a betting bank will see you through these unlucky runs and leave you with money to keep betting until normal service resumes.

-Just remember, you’re looking to make a profit form football over an entire season, not just get rich on the first weekend of matches.
+Just remember, you’re looking to make a profit from football over an entire season, not just get rich on the first weekend of matches.

 What Is Value In Football Betting?